RobertAlbus/event_bus/README.md

-# EventBus
+# event_bus
-### this is a project to experiment with the publisher-subscriber pattern.
+This is a project to experiment with the publisher-subscriber pattern.
 The key difference between publisher-subscriber and the observer pattern is that in pub-sub the publishers are not concerned with who is subscribed to their messages.
 This concern is placed upon a handler in between the publisher and subscriber.

 ## Publisher
 An object who is concerned with alerting others about some sort of event.